 - Go to the talk you would like to transcribe on the iBiology website at http://www.ibiology.org and download the High_Res QuickTime file you want to transcribe.

 InqScribe is transcribing software.
 The nice thing about InqScribe is that you can change the speed at which the video plays back as well as set shortcuts for pausing, inserting time codes, rewinding, etc. InqScribe inserts time codes within the transcribed text that correspond with time points in the QuickTime movie.
 InqScribe can then assemble and export a subtitled QuickTime movie.
+If you are using a PC make sure you are using Quicktime 7.6.
+Newer versions don't work.

 - Before you start transcribing, it would be a good idea to make shortcuts for inserting time codes, toggling pause and play, and skipbacks (rewinding the QuickTime movie).
 To do this, go to Edit > Edit Shortcuts and within this pop-up it will be straightforward to assign key strokes to various commands.